AshuJoshi/environmentalSensing/README.md

 # Environmental Sensing with AWS IoT

-## A project for environmental sensing - various gases, particulate matter, sound and capturing images
+## A project for environmental sensing - pH, various gases, particulate matter, sound and capturing images

 This is multi-part project to demonstrate environmental monitoring using several types of sensors and AWS services.
 The first part focuses on building the hardware and monitoring environmental parameters such as CO2, particulate matter, sound and capturing images.
 This project can be used for environmental monitoring in several use cases such as Industrial Manufacturing, Distribution Warehouses etc.